Hydrogen safety for the industry - Hydrogen safety for the industry ecology energy solution

 Gas pockets

-Like ammonia and methane, hydrogen is less dense than air and forms gas pockets below indoor ceilings when leaking.
-The presence of hydrogen will not be perceived at ground level, even when dangerous amounts are accumulating beneath the ceiling.
+Hydrogen is less dense than air and forms gas pockets below ceilings when leaking.
+Gas detectors are therefore usually installed in the ceiling area.
 When hydrogen and methane are mixed, hydrogen can form gas pockets above methane.
-Hydrogen detectors are therefore typically placed at the top, with methane detectors below that level.

 Odourless and colourless